Occupancy Analytics for Corporate Real Estate Managers

 As corporate offices are converted to full agile working environments, most of the time the buildings will not have enough spaces to house all staff nominally based there.

-To facilitate these changes, there is a new industry-wide focus on identifying, understanding and controlling utilisation of space and facilities.
+To facilitate these changes, there is a new industry-wide focus on identifying, understanding, and controlling the utilization of space and facilities.

 “ROI-first” approach to occupancy analytics in corporate real estate

 There are multiple ways to track the building occupancy available now on the market – from PIR and ultrasonic sensors to security cameras and access management systems.
 With that said, sensors can have a hard time detecting stationary occupants and are expensive to install in existing buildings.
-It’s important to balance the budget requirements and tenants’ comfort privacy requirements – something that can problematic with the use of camera or combination of sensors.
+It’s important to balance the budget requirements, tenants’ comfort, and most importantly privacy requirements – something that can be problematic with the use of cameras and other granular sensors.

 Leveraging the existing WiFi infrastructure in the office buildings allows Basking to provide highly detailed occupancy data at a very high ROI to its customers.
 A group of researchers from UC San Diego and Carnegie Mellon University used WiFi infrastructure to detect occupancy in the buildings and have accurately determined the occupancy in office spaces 86% of the time, with 6.2% false negative errors.